User Guide Cancel

 2. (Optional) If drawing a rounded rectangle or rounded square, do the following before releasing the mouse button:

-• To increase or decrease the corner roundness, press the Up arrow key or the Down arrow key, or roll the mousewheel forward or backward.
+• To increase or decrease the corner roundness, use the Up arrow key or the Down arrow key, or roll the mouse wheel forward or backward.

-• To set corner roundness to the minimum or maximum, press the Left arrow key or the Right arrow key.
+• To set corner roundness to the minimum or maximum, use the Left arrow key or the Right arrow key.

 3. Finish drawing by releasing the mouse button.
 If drawing a square or rounded square, release the Shift key after releasing the mouse button.